faridmmz/AI-Search-Python-Proj/README.md

 ## Contributing

-Contributions to this project are welcome!
+Any contribution to this project is welcome!
 If you find any issues or have improvements to suggest, please feel free to open an issue or create a pull request.
+Also, my email is visible in my profile so if you have any questions on these subjects don't hesitate to ask!